natej2010/spotify_service/README.md

-# BGG-Service
+# Game-Service
-Service for communicating with BGG API
+Service for communicating with Game API